 Superior Textile Material Qualities

 Hemp grows rapidly to full size, and its fiber is perhaps the strongest natural fiber known.
 It is also one of the most durable natural fibers on earth.
 Hemp alone can produce a fabric with wonderful drape that’s comparable to new linen, softening with each wash and wear.
 Also like linen, hemp moves easily with the body, wrinkles less, and is breathable and easy to wear across different seasons.
 Hemp clothing can be softer than traditional cotton and offers enhanced comfort while providing fast drying capabilities.
 It also blends readily with other fibers, and is suitable for processing by modern, cotton-based spinning and processing machinery.

 Hemp has a reputation for sustainability.
 This derives primarily from its land use characteristics versus typical yields for comparable natural fiber crops.

 INPUT/YIELDS: Hemp requires inputs on par with cultivation of corn or other grain crops; but its yields are far greater than those for cotton.

 GROWTH CYCLE TIME: Cultivation time for fiber is short, limiting the need for excessive preventative or preservative amendments.

 WATER USE: A well-set stand of hemp for fiber is able to use available water more efficiently than other natural plant fibers

 Hemp’s sustainable limitations derive primarily from the efficiency of processing into usable material.
 Methods are often energy intensive and require large amounts of suitable water.
 Effluents must also be controlled to prevent discharge of toxic or damaging material into watersheds – much like a municipal water treatment plant.

 Our technology addresses these limitations directly.
-This includes not only the sustainable use of water for processing, but the use of air as well, though reduction in emissions associated with energy production and use, while simultaneously minimizing cost.
+This includes not only the sustainable use of water for processing, but the use of air as well, through reduction in emissions associated with energy production and use, while simultaneously minimizing cost.

 Hemp Has Broad Utility